 Jeffrey Todahl is an academic expert in child abuse, neglect, domestic violence, abuse prevention and couples and family therapy.
-At the University of Oregon, he is a tenured associate professor and the director of the Couples and Family Therapy program and co-director and director of research in the Center for the Prevention of Child Abuse and Neglect.
 He has collaborated with the U.S. Department of justice in an effort to create a streamlined domestic violence intervention system (Greenbook Initiative), is currently measuring child abuse and neglect rates in Oregon (Oregon Child Abuse Prevalence Study), has partnered with the University of Kentucky to evaluate university-based sexual assault bystander prevention effectiveness (McBEE), and works actively with The Ford Family Foundation on an Oregon-wide evaluation of Stewards of Children (sexual abuse prevention), and a Lane County-specific effort to reduce child abuse and neglect (90by30 Initiative).

 Recent Media: